whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Can you even imagine living in a nation without crime?

-I was amazed to discover that the Ashaninka had no police or prisons, yet they also seemed so relaxed and unconcerned about crime.
-There were no locked doors.
-In fact, they didn't have doors!
+I was amazed to discover that the Ashaninka have no police or prisons, yet they also seem so relaxed and unconcerned about crime.
+There are no locked doors.
+In fact, they don't have doors!

 Avoiding crime may seem impossible in societies numbering in the thousands or more, yet many large healthy human nations have lived this way -- not just occasionally, but for millions of years.